 Thursday, August 17, 2017: North to Yellowstone

 Steve, Greg and I headed south to shoot the sunrise, assessing and rejecting Oxbow Bend and Shwabacher’s Landing, before heading east on Antelope Flats Road and Mormon Row to Moulton Barn 2.
-There was a crowd there, but they were mostly crowded around the fence, not the better oblique views with more attractive foregrounds that Daryl had shown us.
+There was a crowd there, but they were mostly crowded around the fence, leaving open the better oblique views with more attractive foregrounds that Daryl had shown us.

-The rest of the morning was devoted to packing up and driving north to Yellowstone, where we recovened in the afternoon at Lake Yellowstone Hotel.
+The rest of the morning was devoted to packing up and driving north to Yellowstone, where we reconvened in the afternoon at Lake Yellowstone Hotel.
 En route, Steve and I stopped at West Thumb Geyser Basin.
-While Steve napped in the car, trying to recover from our sunrise shoot, I shot my way around the boardwalk overlooking Yellowstone Lake, the largest lake above 8000 feet elevation in North America.
+While Steve napped in the car, recovering from our sunrise shoot, I shot my way around the boardwalk overlooking Yellowstone Lake, the largest lake above 8000 feet elevation in North America.
 West Thumb itself is a thumb-like projection from the lake, and is a caldera within the larger and older Yellowstone Caldera, which encompasses the central and southern sections of the park.
 West Thumb is thought to have formed after a violent eruption 174,000 years ago.
 The walk allows views of a colorful array of mudpots and bubbling pools.
 One of the many delights of Yellowstone is the amazing range of colors to be found, the work of heat loving thermophilic micro-organisms.The darker greens and browns signify cooler waters than the “hotter” tones of orange and yellow produced in warmer temperatures.
 Clear blue water at close to boiling temperatures harbors fewer microorganisms.

 Heading east toward Norris Geyser Basin, we saw a horrifying sight-a deer by the side of the road, staggering, in extremis, apparently recently struck.
 We raced off looking for someone in authority to report this.